Wrongful Death Lawsuits in Delaware

 Learn about wrongful death claims in Delaware, including who can file the lawsuit, the types of damages available, and more.

 Each state has its own set of laws governing how wrongful death claims are handled in civil court.
-In this article, we'll examine some key points of Delaware law as it applies to these kinds of cases, including who may file a wrongful death lawsuit, the types of damages that might be available, and the state's time limit on filing this type of lawsuit.
+In this article, we'll examine some key points of Delaware law as it applies to these kinds of cases, including who may file a wrongful death lawsuit, the kinds of losses that can be compensated, and the state's time limit on filing this type of lawsuit.

 Many types of events can be the basis for a wrongful death claim, including:

-Who Is Eligible to File a Wrongful Death Lawsuit in Delaware?
+Who Can File a Wrongful Death Lawsuit in Delaware?

 Each state's laws specify who can file a wrongful death lawsuit on behalf of a deceased person.
 In Delaware, wrongful death actions can be brought by any of the following people: